lhypds/vscode-color-rotator/README.md

 How It Works
 ------------

-Basically it writes a custom color into `.vscode/.settings.json` file. (`workbench.colorCustomizations`).
+Basically it writes a custom color into `.vscode/.settings.json` file. (`workbench.colorCustomizations` field).

 Rotate color
-To rotate the color for the current project.
+To rotate the color for the current project window.
 Use command:
 `Window Color Rotator: Rotate`.
 It will rotate and choose a color for the current project window, and write the color to `settings.json` file.